philiiiiiipp/Android-Screen-to-Face-Distance-Measurement/README.md

 For a video
 https://www.youtube.com/watch?v=-6_pGkPKAL4

-And the link to a more thurough analysation
+And the link to a more thorough analysation
 http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6825217